Pre 10: Regulation of Autonomous Weapon Systems: Navigating the Legal and Ethical Imperative

 Summary

-This discussion focused on the regulation of autonomous weapons systems (AWS) and the ethical, legal, and security implications of their development and use.
-The panel included perspectives from diplomacy, industry, technical experts, and civil society.
+This discussion focused on the regulation of autonomous weapons systems (AWS), examining the legal, ethical, and technical challenges surrounding their development and deployment.
+The session was moderated by Professor Wolfgang Kleinwächter and featured perspectives from diplomacy, industry, technical communities, and civil society organizations.

 Keypoints